alessandrotrovatello/RT1_assignment2/README.md

 There is a little control on the user input to get only coordinates in range to [-9,9] due to the size of the environment (10x10 grid), furthermore there is a goal threshold to prevent the robot from not reaching the desired position in case that position is occupied by an obstacle.

-- *last_target_service* is a service that allows us to get the last goal coordinates from the `/reaching_goal/goal` topic.
+- **last_target_service** is a service node that allows us to get the last goal coordinates from the `/reaching_goal/goal` topic.
 The service can be called writing:
 ```bash
 rosservice call /last_target
 ```

-- *avg_service* is a service that allows us to get the goal coordinates from the ROS param, defined in the assignment1.launch, by using `rospy.get_param("param_name")`, the robot position and the robot velocity are get from the `/robot_pos_vel` topic, throught the msg param.
-In addition, this service subscribeThe service can be called writing:
+- **avg_service** is a service node that allows us to get the goal coordinates from the ROS param, defined in the assignment1.launch, by using *rospy.get_param("param_name")*, the robot position and the robot velocity are get from the `/robot_pos_vel` topic, created on **action_client** node.
+This service calculate the distance between robot and target using their coordinates in the Euclidean formula $c=\sqrt{a^2+b^2}$, where 'c' is the distance between robot and target (hypotenuse) while 'a' and 'b' are the x and y components difference (cathetuses).
+In addition, the service calculate the average velocity along robot x-axis and the average around robot z-axis, using a parameter to set the size of the averaging window, this value as default is 10, then the avg is obtained by the arithmetic mean $m=\frac{a_1 + a_2 + \ldots + a_n}{n}$ where 'n' is the window size param.
+The service can be called writing:
 ```bash
 rosservice call /avg_dist_vel
 ```